AmauryD/A3GPS/README.md

 ## Description

 A3GPS provides a real GPS for Arma 3.
 Only available in french for now , will be translated later.
 Developpement in progress.

+### Informations

+The path calculating may be slow for now , it'll be improved later.
+The path is not real time calculated : if you're not following the path , the GPS will not generate a new path automatically.
+The path is not always the shortest , I need to improve the virtual mapping.

 ## Installation